HectorLi42/DiTech_code/readme.md

 check `ridge regression`, `GradientBoostTree`, and better `knn` tomorrow
 =======

-### 2016-09-12

-most useful features are three previous gaps, and two previous counts
+the most useful features are three previous gap and two previous count

-mae decrease to 5.3
+mae reduced to 5.3

-Finished data cleaning process, result has been uploaded to Udacity slack
+data cleaning finished, csv files have been uploaded to Udacity slack channel

-「以上」